jonescompneurolab/hnn-core/doc/roadmap.rst

     analysis functions will be moved from the HNN repository into the ``hnn_core.analysis``. module.
--   Parallelization of the simulation in the ``hnn_core.simulation`` module via a combination of MPI and Joblib.
+-   Parallelization of the simulation in the ``hnn_core.simulation`` module via a combination of MPI and Joblib. xx reference github issue and milestone here XX
 -   Removal of all simulation code from the HNN repository, which will be replaced with by importing from hnn_core.simulator module.
 HNN repository will then be renamed HNN-GUI.
+    Milestone here: new HNN release
 -   Reorganization of the Network class within the ``hnn_core.simulator`` module to separate cortical column model from exogenous drive, and optimization routines.
 -   Reorganization of Param.py file within ``hnn_core.simulator`` module to multiple files that contain smaller dictionaries of parameters related to different modules of the code.
 -   Extending ``hnn_core.simulator`` module to run batch simulations that enable parameter sweeps.
--   Development of functions in HNN-GUI to enable parameter sweeps via the GUI.
+-   Development of functions in HNN-GUI to enable parameter sweeps via the GUI. xx reference github issue and milestone here XX - Milestone here: new HNN release

 LFP/CSD Simulation, Visualization and Data Comparison
 -----------------------------------------------------